Framed photograph, plotter, metal shards, magnet, tripod, viewfinder with IR camera and eye-tracking software

-In the Wandering Gaze project, I aim to explore the relationship between the observer’s gaze and a given image, using eye-tracking technology.
+The Wandering Gaze project, explores the relationship between the observer’s gaze and a given image, using eye-tracking technology.

 The installation consists of an X-Y plotter concealed behind a framed printed photograph, dynamically positioning a magnet behind the image.
 While observing the photograph through the viewfinder, the path traced by the viewer's gaze is recorded by the eye-tracking system, and then retraced by the plotter-manipulated magnet.
 On the front of the image, a cluster of metal swarf follows the magnet, and subsequently, through erosion scrapes away the image surface.